lsst-dm/dmtn-037/index.rst

 Finally, the measured PSF of each image :math:`i` is given by :math:`Q^{(i)}`, which is a matrix that does not change the size of the image.
 Or, to put it in more familiar terms, it represents the convolution of any given image with the measured PSF of image :math:`i`.
-Since there is no current motivation to make the PSFs of sub-bands different from each other, one fiducial PSF is used for all models without any index: :math:`P`.
+Ignoring effects such as von Karmen turbulence that may lead to a wavelength-dependent PSF size, one fiducial PSF is used for all models without any index: :math:`P`.

 Iterative solution derivation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^